aoijs/website/src/content/docs/functions/guildOwnerID.md

 id: guildOwnerID
 ---

-`$guildOwnerID` +will return the ID of the server owner, depending on the given argument.
+`$guildOwnerID` will return the ID of the server owner, depending on the given argument.

 ## Usage